In C and C++, the extern

 - Templates: Supports template instantiation with different types.

-Issues with Name Mangling
+⚠️ Issues Caused by Name Mangling

-Name mangling can cause issues when linking C++ code with C code or libraries from other languages, as the C linker does not understand the mangled names produced by the C++ compiler.
+C linker does not understand the mangled names produced by the C++ compiler.

 Solving Name Mangling with extern "C"